ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 In order to connect your systems to Helium, you need to update or install the Skyline API keys.
 Depending on your version of LabVIEW, follow the instructions below.

 ### LabVIEW NXG:
-1. Go to the YTBNCS.com and click the **Data Services APIs** button.
+1. Go to the SystemLink Cloud.com and click the **Data Services APIs** button.
 2. Click the **Download Skyline API Key Support** button.
 3. Double click the package file to open **NI Package Manager**.
 4. Follow instructions in the installation prompt to complete installation.